-The green beer, shamrocks and other verdant regalia common of the current St. Paddy’s Day are actually meant to celebrate the story of St. Patrick.
+The green beer, shamrocks and other verdant regalia common synonymous with St. Paddy’s Day are actually meant to celebrate the story of St. Patrick.
 Folklore has it that after 40 days of fasting and wearing a garment of green, he drove the snakes out of Ireland and chased them into the sea.

 To this day, the grassy landscapes of Ireland remain free of any snake species.
-And despite this popular tale, they always have.
+And in spite of this popular tale, they always have.

-According to scientists, there has never been any fossil evidence of snakes found on the island; proving no snake has ever slithered on Irish soil.
-It is believed snakes were unable to reach these lands due to the Ice Age, which kept Irish territory too cold for snakes to survive.
+According to scientists, there has never been any fossil evidence of snakes found on the island, proving that no snake has ever slithered on Irish soil.
+It is believed that snakes were unable to reach these lands due to the Ice Age, which kept Irish territory too cold for them to survive.

 England, on the other hand, was colonized by three species of snakes: venomous adder, grass snake and smooth snake.
 This was possible by the land bridge connecting the country to Europe.

-Ireland is one of five regions that are snake-free.
+Ireland is one of five snake-free regions.
 The others are New Zealand, Iceland, Greenland and Antarctica.